Cleaning Materials & Solutions

 Products that Clean and Disinfect, Quickly and Effectively

-Most people are good at cleaning, they're not very good at disinfecting.
+Most people are good at cleaning; they're not very good at disinfecting.
 When you clean something, you're removing the surface grime and making it look good.
-When you disinfect something you're killing the germs that are on it.
+When you disinfect something, you're killing the germs that are on it.

 The solution has to stay on the surface, and that surface must remain wet, long enough to kill everything.
-The amount of time the surface has to stay wet is called the dwell time.
+The amount of time the surface has to remain wet is called the dwell time.

 Many cleaners have a dwell time of 5 to 10 minutes.
 In a busy environment, that's just too slow to be effective.
-You'll find employees will simply wipe things down and walk away, without letting the cleaner do the job.
-Can you imagine a restaurant worker spraying down a table and waiting 10 minutes before they wipe it dry, or seat a new customer?
+You'll find employees will simply wipe things down and walk away without letting the cleaner do the job.
+Can you imagine a restaurant worker spraying down a table and waiting 10 minutes before they wipe it dry or seat a new customer?